tkf/ContextVariablesX.jl/docs/src/index.md

 1
 ```

+### Concurrent access

-Note that the context is inherited to the child task when the task is created.
+The context is inherited to the child task when the task is created.
 Thus, changes made after `@async`/`@spawn` or changes made in other tasks are
 not observable: